ipaulet/open_data_schema_datacite/README.md

 This schema follows the  machine-readable format of Schema.org and displays single-dataset endpoint.
 This is a submodule of the main module ODSM (Open Data Schema Map) and has the open_data_schema_ckan module as a model - as recommended in the "Adding new schemas" section of DKAN Documentation (https://docs.getdkan.com/en/latest/components/open-data-schema.html?highlight=odsm).

 ### Instalation:

+Copy the downloaded folder of the open_data_schema_datacite submodule in the ODSM/module/ folder structure.
+Enable the main Open Data Schema Map module as usual, and enable the "DataCite" schema module we will need to create our API.

+### Create new API:

+Navigate to admin/config/services/odsm and click "Add API."
+Here we give the API a title, machine name, choose the node entity type and dataset bundle.
+As endpoint we define a new, custom one: api/3/action/package_show_datacite.
+Afterwards we check the "Enabled" field and choose the "json-pretty" output format and the "DataCite Dataset" schema.